elyra-ai/elyra/docs/source/getting_started/getting-help.md

 limitations under the License.
 {% endcomment %}
 -->
-## Improving Elyra
+## Getting help

-Thank you for your interest in improving Elyra!
+Thank you for your interest in Elyra!

 ### Create an issue or feature request

 If you encounter a problem or have suggestions for improvements please [open an issue on GitHub](https://github.com/elyra-ai/elyra/issues).

-### Contribute to Elyra

-As a community-driven project we welcome contributions of any kind.
+### Join the weekly community meeting

+The Elyra community meeting is held [online](https://ibm.webex.com/meet/akchin) every Thursday at [9AM Pacific](https://www.thetimezoneconverter.com/?t=9%3A00%20am&tz=San%20Francisco&) (excluding holidays).

+You can reach many Elyra contributors in the [Elyra community on gitter](https://gitter.im/elyra-ai/community).